 South of the main crossroads is a small chapel, Saint Theodoric, the oldest building in the village.
 It often hosts exhibitions and you can still see 12th century Vaucluse frescoes on the walls.

-There are a number of restaurants in the village, we had dinner at Hotel La Garbure which does a set menu for 25 euro.
+There are a number of restaurants in the village, we had dinner at Hotel La Garbure which does a set menu.
 It was delicious and has a nice location in the centre of the village.
-A definite recommendation is the Le Verger du Pape up by the castle ruin.
+A definite recommendation is Le Verger du Pape up by the castle ruin.
 This place has spectacular views of the village, the river and Avignon, and the food was great too.

 On the outskirts of the village (5 minutes by car), are a distillery and chocolate factory.
 If you’re a chocolate fan (and who isn’t?) then definitely check it out.
 The chocolate factory offers wine and chocolate pairings and sells a huge variety of chocolate, sweets and desserts.